rbuskens/spinnaker.github.io/documentation/getting_started.md

 #### Set up the second stage of the pipeline

-You're now going to setup the second stage of the pipeline.
+You're now going to set up the second stage of the pipeline.
 It takes the image constructed in the *Bake* stage and deploys it into a test environment.